David Johnson (footballer, born 1951): Everton

-Johnson grew up in Halewood as a boyhood Koppite.
+Johnson grew up in Halewood as a boyhood Kopite.
 He later said:

-“After winning the English schools trophy with the Liverpool schoolboys side, I was lucky to have scouts from both Liverpool and Everton trying to sign me.
+After winning the English schools trophy with the Liverpool schoolboys side, I was lucky to have scouts from both Liverpool and Everton trying to sign me.
 At the time the Everton scout sold Goodison better than the Liverpool scout did Anfield so I signed for them.
 I had watched Liverpool throughout the sixties and they fielded virtually the same side week in week out, whereas the Everton scout pointed out Everton had a good youth policy and did give the younger players a chance.
-So with Everton going through a transitional period, I felt I would have a better chance by going to Goodison.”
+So with Everton going through a transitional period, I felt I would have a better chance by going to Goodison.

 In May 1967 aged 15, he signed as an apprentice for Harry Catterick's Everton.
-He scored the first of 4 separate competition debut goals for Everton when scoring for the reserves in the Central League.
+He scored the first of four separate competition debut goals for Everton when scoring for the reserves in the Central League.

 Aged 19, Johnson scored debuting for Everton's first team, on 8 January 1971 in a 2–2 league draw at Burnley.
-The following month he scored on his FA Cup debut, winning 1-0 hosting Brian Clough's Derby County in the fifth round.
-He scored on his UEFA competition debut in the 1970-71 European Cup quarter-final 1-1 draw hosting Panathinaikos.
+The following month he scored on his FA Cup debut, winning 1–0 hosting Brian Clough's Derby County in the fifth round.
+He scored on his UEFA competition debut in the European Cup quarter-final 1–1 draw hosting Panathinaikos.
 Johnson subbed on for a right foot equaliser with the last kick of the game.
-He subbed on late in the Athens 0-0 2nd leg.
-Everton went out on away goals.
-Johnson 4 days later was left out the 1970-71 FA Cup semi-final squad that lost 2-1 to a Liverpool comeback, to end a week later reported as marking the end of the great Everton side from the previous decade.
+He subbed on late in the Athens 0–0 second leg, but Everton went out on away goals.
+Four days later, Johnson was left out the FA Cup semi-final squad that lost 2–1 to a Liverpool comeback, to end a week later reported as marking the end of the great Everton side from the previous decade.

-In November 1971 before 56,563 fans at Goodison Park's Gwladys Street end in Everton's 1-0 league win, Johnson scored on his Merseyside derby debut.
+In November 1971 before 56,563 fans, Johnson scored on his Merseyside derby debut at Goodison Park's Gwladys Street end in Everton's 1–0 league win.
 He volleyed in a rebound after Ray Clemence had pushed his header on to the post.
-Johnson’s 11 goal tally in all competitions for a now declining team in his first full season attracted a £100 000 offer from Crystal Palace.
+Johnson's 11 goal tally in all competitions for a now declining team in his first full season attracted a £100,000 offer from Crystal Palace.
 Catterick twice rejected Bill Shankly offers for Johnson to transfer direct to Everton's city rivals, Liverpool.
 Catterick instead transferred Johnson to Ipswich Town.